dergigi/dergigi.github.io/bitcoin/resources.md

 {% include sodes.html %}

 I am still in the process of going through the archives, so this list will probably grow over time.
-If there is an episode missing that you consider to be one of the best, feel free to [reach out to me][contact] and shill me said episode.
+If there is an episode missing that you consider one of the best, feel free to [reach out to me][contact] and shill me said episode.